All Episodes

 They were trying to destroy his comeback.

-This was all orchestrated by Jack Smith, Alvin Bragg, Fanny Willis, Letitia James, to destroy this man so he could not win in 2024.
+This was all orchestrated by Jack Smith, Alvin Bragg, Fannie Willis, Letitia James to destroy this man so he could not win in 2024.

-Uh, they were successful at suppressing that story, and then everything that happened with the dirty dossier, FISA applications, uh double standard of justice, uh, and what happened with you know Barack Obama uh wanting new a new Intel assessment because he didn't like the old one that said, Oh, there was no Trump Russia collusion.
+And then everything that happened with the dirty dossier, FISA applications, double standard of justice, and what happened with, you know, Barack Obama wanting a new Intel assessment because they didn't like the old one that said, oh, there was no Trump-Russia collusion.

 We've had folks that are within the military.

-Peter Strasick, others that were uh in within the system that were trying to find ways that they had levers that they could actually use to be able to affect the outcome of the election and to see what they could do uh to be able to control where the American people are.
+I mean, you've talked about it before, Peter Straussyk, others that were within the system that were trying to find ways that they had levers that they could actually use to be able to affect the outcome of the election and to see what they could do to be able to control where the American people are.

-More and more people are seeing seriously, the FBI was tracking Republican members of Congress and tracking their phone uh to be able to see what they could actually figure out and how to be able to fish to go through this.
+More and more people are seeing, seriously, the FBI was tracking Republican members of Congress and tracking their phone to be able to see what they could actually figure out and how to be able to fish to go through this.

-It had reached that level uh that this bad administration from the Biden administration would would determine they're gonna use whatever power they have.
+It had reached that level that this bad administration from the Biden administration would determine they're going to use whatever power they have.

-And interestingly enough, they kept talking over and over again we've got a save democracy.
+And interestingly enough, they kept talking over and over again, we've got to save democracy.

 Literally, they were selling out democracy and creating autocracy while they're chanting save democracy.